systemcraft-labs/decision-intercept-standard/README.md

 The canonical frozen state of this document is identified by its **source control reference**.

-This document may be verified using either:
+This document may be verified using:
-- the Git commit hash associated with this freeze, or
+- the Git commit hash associated with this freeze, and/or
 - a cryptographic hash published as part of an archival record.

-### Reference (to be populated)
+### Canonical Reference

 - **Git Commit SHA:** _to be recorded_
 - **Cryptographic Hash (optional):** _to be appended_

-This reference represents the authoritative frozen version of the Decision Intercept™ definition for citation, review, and verification purposes.
+This reference represents the authoritative frozen version of the Decision Intercept™ definition for legal, enterprise, and academic citation.

 ---